ahmetkcavusoglu/sio4/README.md

 On reset the firmware will check if there's a current USB/serial connection.
 If so it will ask for the current date and time via a series of questions.  **This is currently the only way to set the time.
 To skip this step make sure to unplug the watch before the counter hits zero.**

-I use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty) on Windows to connect to the COM port attached to the watch to do this.
+I use [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty) on Windows to connect to the COM port attached to the watch at 9600bps to do this.
 You can't connect while the Arduino programmer is running (and vice-versa) so you need to connect just after writing the firmware.
 The watch will wait 10 seconds after reset for you to connect and then prompt you for the values it needs.

 ## The Watch Faces